neuhart/SVM_MNIST/README.md

 preprocessing approaches and was able to score test accuracy rates significantly higher than the mean score of randomly assembled training sets.
 ## Insights and Findings
-Please look into my presentation slides (Slides_Seminararbeit_PN_final.pdf) summarising my project paper including my findings.
+Please look into my presentation slides (Slides_Seminararbeit_PN_final.pdf, Application) summarising my project paper including my findings.
 For a more detailed explanation of my project please take a look at my project paper (SE_Optimization_PN_final.pdf).

 ## Data
 The data set I used is available on kaggle (https://www.kaggle.com/damienbeneschi/mnist-eda-preprocessing-classifiers).
 I could not upload it here since I was only allowed to upload files with a maximum size of 25MB.